neelsoumya/botica_indica/README.md

 * Protocol

-  * Lots of patience
+  * lots of patience

-  * Slow cook in oil and spices
+  * slow cook in oil and spices

   * add chopped onions